microsoft/WSL-DistroLauncher/README.md

 - Optimized for use with Windows Subsystem for Linux on Windows 10.
 - Out-of-the-box support for external Windows X clients, such as [X410](https://www.microsoft.com/store/productId/9NLP712ZMN9Q).
 - Popular programming tools, including git and python3, pre-installed.
 Additional packages can be easily installed via the apt package management system from expansive Debian repos.
-- Ships with useful [utilities](https://github.com/patrick330602/wslu) for running Linux on WSL installable with one command.
+- Ships with useful utilities for running Linux on WSL installable with one command.
 - A handful of unnecessary packages, such as systemd, have been removed from WLinux to improve stability and security.
 - Scripts to easily install the following popular applications:
     - Visual Studio Code `$ sudo /opt/installcode.sh`
     - Google Chrome `$ sudo /opt/installchrome.sh`
+    - [wslu](https://github.com/patrick330602/wslu) `$ sudo /opt/installwslu.sh`

 ## User Support